The Natural Geographic Divisions of Ecuador

 The Four Geographic Regions of Ecuador | ©Not Your Average American

-Ecuador is split down the middle by the magnificent Andes, the longest continental mountain range in the world.
-This natural division creates three geographic regions that Ecuadorians refer to all the time, La Costa, La Sierra, and El Oriente.
-Additionally, the Galapagos Archipelago makes the fourth region:
+Ecuadorians like to say that their country is made up of four worlds.
+And it is easy to see why.
+The smallest of Andean nations is split down the middle by the magnificent Andes, the longest continental mountain range in the world.
+This natural division creates three geographic regions that Ecuadorians refer to as La Costa, La Sierra, and El Oriente.
+Additionally, the Galapagos Archipelago (Islas Galapagos, Los Galapagos) makes the fourth region.

 What is more, understanding the differences between regions will help you focus your travel plans.